madelinecameron/dotfiles/README.md

-# Madeline's Dotfiles
+# Maddie's Dotfiles

-Dotfiles for ZSH and Guake, plus a few tools and functions to make my life a little easier
+i3wm, st, git and various other utilities to make my linux life easier

 ## Install
 Paste this in the terminal.
 It will clone the repo, source the bash profile, then run an install script.